dipobadenuga/loganalysis/docs/data_description.md

 - which requests failed
 - how many times login attempts were made
 - what kind of pages attackers might try to access

-This supports the project goal of using basic log analysis to detect intrusion.